gmontamat/poor-mans-transformers/README.md

 #### :pushpin: RMSProp

-This optimizer was easy to implement.
-Just need to keep a moving average of the element-wise squared gradient and compute its squared root to update the weights.
+Implementing this optimizer is straightforward.
+Just need to keep a moving average of the element-wise squared gradient and use its squared root when updating the weights.

 :white_check_mark: [RMSProp](poormanstransformers/optimizers.py#L46-L65)